 The host is the IP address of the Shoretel switch where the SIP trunks are setup

-We create an outbound route which send 1xx dialled numbers across to the Shoretel:
+We create an outbound route which sends 1xx dialled numbers across to the Shoretel:

 We set up a SIP trunk group called Shoretel-Asterisk.
-It’s a Pretty basic configuration.
+It’s a simple configuration.
 The profile is ‘Default Tie Trunk’ with no amendments made.

 We use the access code of ‘9’ to place calls over the trunk.
 Asterisk extensions can be dialled without including the ‘9’ because Off-System extensions have been configured on the trunk group.
 This extension range is 200-299.